How to Get Into Johns Hopkins: Acceptance Rate and Strategies

 Johns Hopkins Acceptance Rate

-Out of 27,256 regular decision applications submitted for a place in the 2019-20 freshman class; just 1,922 were accepted.
-This equates to an acceptance rate of 7% for regular round applicants.
-Across ED and RD, there were 29,655 total applicants with an overall acceptance rate of 9%.
+Out of 37,150 applications submitted for a place in the 2022-23 freshman class; just 2,407 were accepted.
+This equates to an acceptance rate of 6.5%.
+This is lower than the 9% acceptance rate seen for both the Class of 2024 and Class of 2025.

-Johns Hopkins Admissions – SAT, ACT, and Class Rank
+Johns Hopkins Admissions – SAT, ACT, GPA, and Class Rank

 - 18% of the admitted Class of 2027 are first-generation college students.

 How Johns Hopkins Rates Applicants

 There are six factors that Johns Hopkins ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, standardized test scores, the essay, recommendations, and character/personal qualities.
-NOTE: Like many other institutions, JHU has gone test-optional for the Class of 2021 only.
 Class rank, extracurricular activities, and talent/ability are “important” to the admissions committee.
 Factors that are “considered” are volunteer work, first-generation status, state residency, geographic residence, legacy status, ethnicity, and paid work experience.

 When conducting a holistic review, the admissions team wants to see evidence of: